BellevueCollege/gravityforms-external-data-fields/README.md

 ### Updates

-May 2017 - The plugin was updated to change from getting data directory from ODS/connection to MSSQL to using the new BC DataAPI.
+May 2017 - The plugin was updated to change from getting data directly from ODS/connection to MSSQL to using the new BC DataAPI.
 The plugin was massively refactored with this update.